Building Evacuations and Fire Drills

-EH&S is responsible for scheduling fire drills for the UW Seattle campus and major research stations, and we can assist at other locations.
+Environmental Health & Safety (EH&S) is responsible for scheduling fire drills for the UW Seattle campus and major research stations, and we can assist at other locations.
 Drills help building occupants prepare to respond to a variety of building emergencies.
 Fire codes require regularly scheduled drills in most large buildings at least annually.

 Drills are generally unannounced so they are realistic and educational.
 EH&S will usually schedule fire drills for the Seattle campus about three weeks in advance by coordinating with the building coordinator, evacuation director and key administrators so that a date and time may be identified for the drill that avoids unnecessary disruption to operations.
 For research buildings, advance notification may be extended to a key person for each lab so that the drill does not create a safety hazard or disrupt critical and expensive lab operations.
 However, other personnel should not be informed.